-Make incremental improvement and schedule meetings to discuss different topics to measure company’s results.
+Make incremental improvements and schedule meetings to discuss different topics to measure results.
 Here’s a sample of Cannaeo’s weekly analysis:

-- Friday, we have Key Progress Indicator Metric Analysis
+- Friday, discuss Key Progress Indicator Metric Analysis

-See what works.
-Ideas are great, but focus on what works.
+In conclusion, see what works.
+Ideas are great, but focus on what works!
 You may have what you think is the greatest idea in the history of the world, but if it doesn’t work, it doesn’t work.
 Move on.